 It is important for the agency to confirm that the required products, services, and prices are included in the CMAS and are at or below base schedule rates.
-To streamline substantiation that the needed items are in the base schedule, the agencies should ask the CMAS contractor to identify the specific pages from the base schedule that include the required products, services, and prices.
-Agencies should save these pages for their file documentation.
+To streamline verification that the needed items are in the base schedule, the agencies should ask the CMAS contractor to identify the specific location in the base schedule that include the required products, services, and prices.
+Once verified, agencies should save the information for their file documentation.